-The Commerce Commission's senior leadership team is made up of the Chief Executive and general managers of the three branches.
+The Commerce Commission's senior leadership team is made up of the Chief Executive and general managers of the seven branches.

 Chief Executive Officer

 Adrienne Meikle joined the Commission in May 2018, taking on the role of Chief Executive.
 Before joining the Commission Adrienne held the positions of Deputy Chief Executive, Corporate, Governance and Information group, Acting Deputy Chief Executive, Market Services and General Manger, Resolution Services at the Ministry of Business, Innovation and Employment (MBIE).
 Adrienne has extensive experience across the public sector and prior to joining MBIE in 2012, held the roles of Acting Deputy Secretary, Tourism, Events and Consumer Affairs, Director of Legal in the former Ministry of Economic Development, Chief Legal Advisor in the former New Zealand Food Safety Authority, and Parliamentary Counsel and Private Secretary in the Attorney General’s office.

 Adrienne has also worked for the Department of Corrections and Ministry of Education and has a BA LLB and an LLM (Hons).